 Building an Image

-This was true for the strongmen of the day, and perhaps doubly so for strongwomen.
+This was true for the strongmen of the day, and perhaps doubly so for strongwomen—those ogling might be a better term.
 At any given time, there were half a dozen women claiming the title of “World’s Strongest.”
-Given the lack of standardized equipment and the penchant for promoters’ hyperbole, each claim is as dubious as the next.
-They seemed to avoid meeting each other on stage to test themselves as a matter of course—why risk competing in challenges when not doing so allows you to continue to claim to be the World’s Strongest?
-And so, without competition, sensationalism ruled the day and packaging was everything.
+Given the lack of standardized equipment and the penchant for promoters’ hyperbole, each claim was as dubious as the next, and few would risk meeting other performers on stage.
+Without competition, sensationalism ruled the day, and packaging was everything.

-Josephine Blatt, nee Schauer, much more commonly known by her stage name, built a career out of challenges.
-Little is known about Minerva prior to an 1891 public challenge issued to a popular strength performer in London named, Victorina, reading:
+Minerva (real name: Josephine Blatt) built a career out of challenges.
+Little is known about Minerva prior to an 1891 public challenge issued to a popular strength performer in London named Victorine (or Victorina), reading:

 Mr. Blatt was Charles Blatt, her husband and well-regarded strongman, and Richard Fox was the publisher of the Police Gazette, where the challenge appeared, and a sports promoter.

 There were several other well-known strongwomen in Minerva’s day that could vie for the title of World’s Strongest Woman:

 “Roberta, the champion strongwoman of Cuba; M’lle Madro of France; Madame Robusta who claimed to be ‘Champion of Europe’; Beulah, the Champion of Germany; and Myra, the champion of France.”
 (Todd)

 There was also Athleta of Belgium, who is informally considered the strongest woman performer during Minerva’s career.
 (Webster) Of these, only Athleta is known to have issued a challenge to Minerva, but the two never met on stage.